 Basically fat bombs keep you full and are a delicious treat . . . and that’s why I love them.
 There are all sorts of fat bomb recipes out there, but this one is for orange cheesecake fat bombs.
 That means they are creamy like cheesecake (yum!) and have a hint of orange.

 You’re going to LOVE the flavor and consistency of these orange fat bombs.
-They are a perfect for the keto diet, adrenal fatigue, or even the paleo diet (depending on if you allow cream cheese and negligible orange juice).
+They are a perfect for the keto diet, adrenal fatigue, or possibly the paleo diet (depending on if you allow cream cheese and negligible orange juice).
 No trans fats and low carb!

 Sweeteners to Use